REI: History

-On Black Friday 2015, REI closed all of its stores, halted the processing of orders on its website, and gave all employees a paid day off.
-Although Black Friday has been one of REI's top 10 days for annual sales, the company abstained from Black Friday and launched an #OptOutside marketing campaign, urging people to spend their time outside.
-REI is the first major retailer to forgo operations on Black Friday.
+On Black Friday of 2015, REI "did the unexpected" by closing all of their stores and temporarily halting the processing of online purchases, giving all of their employees a paid day off.
+Although Black Friday has, traditionally, been one of REI's top-10 days for annual sales, the company abstained from Black Friday and launched an #OptOutside marketing campaign, urging people to spend their time outside.
+REI is the first major US retailer to forgo operations on Black Friday.
 They continued the initiative through the 2022 holiday season.

 On January 31, 2023, REI laid off 8 percent of its corporate staff, eliminating 167 positions.
+The layoffs were attributed to the need to return REI to profitability amidst a challenging economic environment, with the company experiencing a decline in outdoor gear sales following a pandemic boom.

+In January 2025, REI announced that it would lay off 400+ employees, ending its unprofitable REI Experiences classes, day tours and adventure tourism packages.
+In October, the company announced it would close three stores in Boston, New York City, and Paramus, New Jersey.

 Non-retail diversification

-REI has diversified its offerings into global adventure vacations through the REI Adventures branch, which began in 1987.
-REI Adventures offers vacations for active travelers all over the world.
+REI diversified its offerings into global adventure vacations through the REI Adventures branch, which began in 1987.
+REI Adventures offered vacations for active travelers all over the world.

 In 2006, REI started the Outdoor School in selected markets.
 The Outdoor School is a series of one-day outings in the local area and in store classes.
 Offerings include mountain biking, road biking, kayaking, backpacking, rock climbing, outdoor photography, family hiking, snowshoeing and others.
 The current locations of the Outdoor School are the San Francisco Bay Area, Sacramento and Reno areas, the Los Angeles area, the San Diego area, Boston and New England area, New York Tri-State area, Philadelphia, Washington D.C./Maryland/Virginia area, Chicago area, Minneapolis area, Denver area, Atlanta area, Portland area, and Puget Sound area.

 On June 11, 2015, REI bought Adventure Projects Inc., a Boulder-based company, founded by Nick Wilder and Mike Ahnemann in 2012, which is best known for its climbing website, Mountain Project (MountainProject.com), with guides to more than 128,000 climbing routes across the world.
 It has since expanded by creating MTBProject.com, a website for mountain bike trail maps, HikingProject.com, for hiking trails, PowderProject.com, for backcountry skiing trails, and TrailRunProject.com, for cross-country running trails.

-In November 2016 REI started producing independent podcasts informally starting with Wild Ideas Worth Living by journalist Shelby Stanger.
-Since then they have also released Camp Monsters and Wildfire.

-In February 2019, REI acquired Arizona-based adventure tour operator Arizona Outback Adventures.
-Arizona Outback Adventures had served as a vendor and operator of REI's adventure travel programs for over 15 years.
-The acquisition brought new tour and rental capabilities in house at REI and signaled a renewed efforts towards diversifying the company's experiential offerings.
+On January 8th, 2025, it was announced they were ending the 'Experiences' businesses, laying off hundreds of employees.
+REI’s president and CEO, Eric Artz, announced the news on Jan.
+8 in an email to employees.
+Artz said that the Experiences business served only 40,000 customers in 2024, less than 0.4% of all co-op customers, and was unprofitable.